ofatade/web-css-enhancement/README.md

 ## Project Objectives

-This project aims to create a personal portfolio webpage to showcase your skills, projects, and background.
+This project aims to create a personal portfolio webpage to showcase my skills, projects, and background.
 The webpage is designed to be responsive, user-friendly, and accessible.

 ## Features